nvmwill/nexmo-developer/_documentation/en/video/guides/experience_composer.md

 ### Experience Composer Archive

-You can use the Vonage Video [archive](/video/guides/archiving/overview) feature to record audio and video of an Vonage Video session.
+You can use the Vonage Video [archive](/video/guides/archiving/overview) feature to record audio and video of a Vonage Video session.
 However, the video layout for the composed archive is limited to supported [video layout options](/video/guides/layout-control).

 You can use Experience Composer to use your site's *actual* layout for the archive layout: